 The rooms are huge, making it a great stay for families or couples.

-San Francisco is actually quite a small city, which means you can walk just about everywhere!
+San Francisco is big but you can walk just about everywhere if you are up for it!
 Most of our favorite parts of the city area actually within a 20-minute walk of each other.
+I did it last year and clocked up about 18km so it is not for the feign hearted.

 They also have shuttle services which you can ask about at your hotel.
 And of course, Uber for when you’re in a hurry!
 In our 2 day itinerary San Francisco, we’ve made sure you have enough time to fit everything in.